Discover Studying Abroad

 ( 63 Articles Found )

-In the fifth of her 12-part series, Katherine Ernst Mehta talks about how to write a really compelling essay, which can make help distinguish your application.
+In the sixth of her 12-part series, Katherine Ernst Mehta talks about how to get a recommendation letter that can take you one step closer to your dream school.

 PAGE 1 OF 7 | NEXT >